dlang-community/Pegged/pegged/docs/Semantic Actions.md

 * Defining some standard actions.
 The drop (`:`) and fuse (`~`) operators should be accessible as actions and also other basic tree operations.

 * For now, actions are what I'd call *internal* actions: they act on the parse tree and any external action is a side-effect (assigning to external variables, for example).
 I could introduce 'external actions', for example with `<ActionName>` .
 These would return any D type and plug into one another during parsing.
-This would allow **Pegged** to have the same run-of-the-mill example of calculus on arithmetic expressions.
+This would allow **Pegged** to have the same run-of-the-mill example of calculus on arithmetic expressions as other parser generators.
 We'll se...

 * * * *